Kill Zone 2 will be released in theaters May 13 and on Blu-Ray & DVD July 19.

 The action movie, SPL 2, which is produced by Wilson Yip and stars Hong Kong actor Simon Yam and mainland Chinese actor Wu Jing, will open in theaters on June 18.

-SPL 2 is the sequel to the 2005 action flick SPL: Sha Po Lang, which was released as Kill Zone in the United States.
+SPL 2 is the sequel to the 2005 martial arts movie SPL: Sha Po Lang, which was released as Kill Zone in the United States.
 Although SPL was a box office hit, it was deemed too violent and was not approved to be released in mainland China.
 However, SPL 2 has received approval for release in mainland Chinese theaters, even though production company Bona Film Group has deemed it “even more ferocious” than its predecessor.

 Take a look at two new videos for SPL 2.

 Plot: A Hong Kong cop named Kit busts a major gangster only to find his cover blown and his main witness gone.
 The gangster, in retaliation, has him kidnapped and put in a Thai jail with a false criminal identity.
 A lowly prison guard Chai with extraordinary fighting skills guards kit and prevents his escape from prison.
 The prison guard’s daughter suffers from a rare form of leukemia and Kit is the only donor who can save her.
 The prison guard discovers Kit’s real identity and helps him to escape in return for his agreeing to save his daughter.
 Together, Kit and Chai must face the gangster and his minions and take them down.

 Check out teaser and character posters to SPL 2.